fizzwidget/faction-friend/readme.txt

 - content updates
 	- Classic
 		- Argent Dawn scourgestones quests returned
-	- Dragonflight
-		- warbound versions of valdrakken, expedition, centaur, iskaara turnin items drop when at max renown? or is that gone now that renown is warband?
 	- Battle for azeroth
 		- honeyback hive? thin / rich / royal jelly
 		- investigate whether warbound versions of island expedition quest rewards still appear when exalted